JPGibert/TPC_evolution/README.md

 FlowCytData.csv contains all complied data from competition experiment using flow cytometry, as described under Results sub-section "Consequences of G × E: differential sorting of standing genetic variation across temperatures"

+Flow_Cyt_Data.zip contains all non-complied data from the described competition experiment above